Insomniac (Green Day album): Lyrical themes

 "Panic Song" exhibits a pessimistic view of the world, describing it as "a sick machine breeding a mass of shit."
-It begins with a "pummeling" instrumental introduction that has been compared to The Who.
-It was inspired by Armstrong's panic attacks caused by his anxiety issues and bassist Mike Dirnt's panic attacks he has suffered as a result of being born with an enlarged mitral valve in his heart.
+It begins with a "pummeling" instrumental introduction that has been compared to the Who, which lasts for roughly the first two minutes of the three-and-a-half minute-long song.
+It was inspired by Armstrong's panic attacks caused by his anxiety issues and Dirnt's panic attacks, which were suffered as a result of being born with an enlarged mitral valve in his heart.
 Cool tore the calluses on his hand while recording the instrumental intro, and slumped against a wall between takes.
 Cavallo recalled the musician's hands resembled "a bloody mess".
-"Brain Stew", the third single off of Insomniac talks about insomnia and is quickly followed by "Jaded".
+"Stuart and The Ave." is about a girl Billie liked but then realized he didn't anymore.
+Billie wrote this song after his girlfriend broke up with him before Insomniac's release.
+So he proceeded to go home and write a punk anger-filled song about it.
+Stuart and the Ave. is a real location in Berkeley CA; it is an intersection between Stuart Street and Telegraph Avenue.
+"Brain Stew", the third and biggest single off of Insomniac, talks about insomnia and is quickly followed by "Jaded".
 "Westbound Sign" is about Billie's wife, Adrienne, moving to California with him.
-"Tight Wad Hill" talks about how the activities teens once did (like getting high) are no longer fun anymore.
+"Tight Wad Hill" talks about how the activities teens once did (like getting high) are not fun anymore.
+Tight Wad Hill is also a real place at California Memorial Stadium where people would watch games without paying, as said in the line, "Cheapskate on the hill, a thrill seeker making deals".
 The final track, "Walking Contradiction" was described as an anthem for "anyone who has chafed against the bounds of the demographically correct, computer-coded, image-conscious mid-'90s."